FarazSahabi/DSA210_Project/README.md

 2. **Examine the Impact of Inflation on Consumer Spending**
    Assess whether rising inflation leads to a decline in household spending using various systems such as CPI (consumer price index).

-3. **Evaluate How Inflation Affects Business Investment**
+3. **Evaluate how Inflation Affects Business Investment**
    Determine whether inflation discourages businesses from making long-term investments as a response.

-4. **Assess the Stock Market's Reaction to Inflation**
-   As a side topic which is slightly dependent on more endogenous factors as compared to the rest, I will identify whether inflation or interest rate changes have a greater effect on stock performance through supply and demand.
-Therefore, for this data I will consider some more factors.
+4. **Integrate and Take Other Factors in Account**
+   Since economy is very vast and does not just depend on few factors, I will compare the CPI inflation data with other factors such as wages, savings rate, and unemployment rate.

+5. **Round Up and Point Out Indirect Effect To GDP**
+   Finally after plotting all the data, understand and analyze the bigger effect inflation will have in the economy, as in towards the GDP, which is biggest indicator of economic performance.

-5. **Provide Data-Driven Insights for Economic Trends**
+6. **Provide Data-Driven Insights for Economic Trends**
    Use historical data to track patterns in economic recessions and expansions and use the data science concepts I have learned in DSA210 to analyze and visualize the data.

 ---